Piagrammist/easy-php-ini/README.md

 ### Basic

 Calling the `setup()` method will read, parse and write the ini.
-By default, it will only uncomment the `ext` entry on Windows:
+By default, nothing happens!

 ```php
 <?php